 At present there is no commercially available product for humans that can be sprayed onto wounds in emergency situations to promptly alleviate pain, minimise bleeding, provide antisepsis and create a protective barrier.

 We have demonstrated the commercial success of our lead product, Tri-Solfen®, for animals.
-Data from these animal studies suggests that a similar formulation may be equally safe and effective for use on humans.
-A multi-function topical formulation, such as Tri-Solfen®, has the potential to revolutionise the acute management of open wounds in humans, to alleviate suffering, to reduce the risk of blood loss and infection and improve recovery, in the same manner that it has done in animals.
+Data from these animal studies suggest that a sterile formulation, Medi-Solfen®, may be equally safe and effective for use on humans.
+A multi-function topical formulation, Medi-Solfen® has been developed from our platform technology, that has the potential to revolutionise the acute management of open wounds in humans, to alleviate suffering, to reduce the risk of blood loss and infection and improve recovery, in the same manner that Tri-Solfen® has done in animals.

 Chronic wounds affect millions of people globally, which is expected to rise significantly due to the increasing proportion of elderly patients living longer.
 There are three main types of chronic wounds; venous leg ulcers, diabetic foot ulcers and pressure ulcers.
 We are initially focused on the development of our technology for the treatment of venous leg ulcers, which represent 80% of all chronic ulcers.